samwillis/x-style/readme.md

 </div>
 ```

 This is not a official standard, and is unlikely to be, but it's a very useful feature.
+However it is recommented that you use `var()` instead as it's a standard.

 To use the plugin, add the following to the xstyle `<script>` in the `<head>`
 immediately after the xstyle code but befor the `xstyle("x-style")` call: